MatthewNutt5/simon/README.md

 6) 10pts: *"When a button is pressed during play, does the sound asssociated with that button track the button press, i.e., turn on when it is depressed and turn off when it is released?"* Yes.

-7) 10pts: *"Does the game transition to a ìlossî state if no button is pressed within some period during the response?"* Yes: The FSM keeps track of the number of interrupts between new button presses during the response phase, so if a certain interval passes (currently ~3s), the game goes to the loss state.
+7) 10pts: *"Does the game transition to a ‚Äúloss‚Äù state if no button is pressed within some period during the response?"* Yes: The FSM keeps track of the number of interrupts between new button presses during the response phase, so if a certain interval passes (currently ~3s), the game goes to the loss state.

-8) 10pts: *"Does the game transition to a ìlossî state if a wrong button is pressed during a response?"* Yes.
+8) 10pts: *"Does the game transition to a ‚Äúloss‚Äù state if a wrong button is pressed during a response?"* Yes.

 9) 10pts: *"If the player wins (correctly responds to a sequence of length 5), does the game display an animated sequence of lights?"* Yes.